guischmitd/heart_attack_analysis/README.md

-# Heart Attack Analysis
+# Heart Disease Risk Analysis
+## Introduction
 Analysis of medical data in order to get a better understanding about heart attack risk.
-In short, we'd like to answer 3 questions about heart disease:
+This project is part of my Udacity Data Scientist Nanodegree program.
+In short, we'd like to answer the following questions about heart disease:

 1. What are some of the key indicators of coronary artery disease?

 2. Do genetic/intrinsic factors play a larger role than environmental/behavioral ones?

-3. Is there a simple or low-cost way to evaluate one's own risk of heart attack?
+3. Is there a simple or low-cost way to evaluate one's own risk of heart attack

-Results and discussion are published on this project's [Medium article](https://guischmitd.medium.com/dealing-with-the-most-common-cause-of-death-in-the-world-c8b4fb509ac1)
+General results and discussion are published on this project's [Medium article](https://guischmitd.medium.com/dealing-with-the-most-common-cause-of-death-in-the-world-c8b4fb509ac1)

+A technical summary of the analysis in terms of the steps outlined by the CRISP-DM framework can be found on the `CRISP-DM.md` file at the root of this repository.

-# Installation and running
+## Installation and running
 ### Copy and paste instructions
 For running the code and notebooks, first create and activate a virtual environment (instructions for linux or windows with git bash)
 ```